mvdh7/calkulate/docs/index.md

 # Calkulate

-Calkulate is a Python package for determining total alkalinity from seawater titration data.
+Calkulate is a Python package for finding total alkalinity from titration data.